 The written dissertation must be prepared according to the college guidelines summarized at: https://engineering.cmu.edu/education/academic-policies/graduate-policies/thesis-dissertation.html.
-The thesis document (hard copy + soft copy) along with a response to the Thesis Overview Feedback Summary Form must be submitted to the committee at least three (3) weeks before the tentative defense date.
+The thesis document (hard copy + soft copy) along with a response to the Thesis Overview Feedback Summary Form must be submitted to the committee at least three (3) weeks (i.e., 21 days) before the tentative defense date; if the deadline is not met, then the committee shall cancel the scheduled event, and a new date shall be set.
 The committee members have one week to verify that the overview comments were properly incorporated in the thesis document.
 If the dissertation is accepted by the Committee, the candidate is eligible for a final public examination.
 If not, then the committee informs the student in writing of deficiencies that need to be resolved before a new thesis defense date can be scheduled.
 The committee decides by majority vote, with a tied vote resolved by the Department Head.
 It is the candidate’s responsibility to post a public announcement in the department at least two weeks prior to the date of the defense that includes the following information: the date, time, place, candidate name, title, and dissertation committee.
-The candidate must also bring the yellow exam confirmation card to the meeting (for the faculty to sign).

 MSE Core Courses (required)